-- Fewer Jobs: Automation in vertical farms may lead to the need for fewer workers.
+- Labor Costs: As high as energy costs are in vertical farming, labor costs can be even higher due to their concentration in urban centers where wages are higher, as well as the need for more skilled labor.
+Automation in vertical farms, however, may lead to the need for fewer workers.
 Manual pollination may become one of the more labor-intensive functions in vertical farms.

 - Too Much Dependency on Technology: The development of better technologies can always increase efficiency and lessen costs.
 But the entire vertical farming is extremely dependent on various technologies for lighting, maintaining temperature, and humidity.
 Losing power for just a single day can prove very costly for a vertical farm.
 Many believe the technologies in use today are not ready for mass adoption.

 Vertical Farming in the United States

 The vertical farming sector is growing rapidly in the U.S., at a CAGR of more than 24% between 2018-2024, when it is expected to reach $3 billion annually.
 By comparison, the total U.S. fruit and vegetable industry was worth over $104.7 billion in 2016.
 According to one account, "Shoppers can now find produce grown indoors by more than 23 large vertical farms in more than 20 supermarket chains in nearly every major metropolitan area in the country."

 The industry remains highly leveraged, however, sparking concerns for its viability, when survival depends on expansion, and expansion is so capital intensive.
 According to the same source, "While industry leaders say scaling offers the best hope for profitability in this business, many vertical farms have encountered problems when they began planning to add additional production facilities."